Public Art - Sculptures

 At the end of each rotating sculpture cycle, the Liberty Arts Commission has the option to purchase one of the art pieces for permanent display in Liberty.
 Check out these sculptures now on permanent display:

-• 2018 - Tim Adams' The Other Extreme, installed at Fire Station 3 (2300 N Lightburne Street in Liberty)
+• 2018 - Tim Adams' The Other Extreme, installed at Fire Station 3 (2300 N Lightburne St.)

 • 2018 - Matthew Duffy's Open Heart, installed at the Withers Road entrance to Westboro Canterbury Park